 - a small handful of flat-leaf parsley - leaves only and chopped

-- Salt and black pepper
+- salt and black pepper

 Instructions

-- Using a small sharp knife, carefully remove the stalk part of the butternut - don't cut the whole end off, just the stalk as it's really hard and you will never be able to slice through it.
+- Using a small, sharp knife, carefully remove the stalk part of the butternut - don't cut the whole end off, just the stalk, as it's really hard and you will never be able to slice through it.

 - Finely chop the scooped-out squash and put it into a frying pan with the butter, onion and a pinch of salt and pepper.

-- Cook gently for 15 minutes until the onion is really soft, then add the garlic and tomato puree and cook for another minuter.
+- Then add the garlic and tomato puree and cook for another minute.
 Stir in the breadcrumbs and grains, moving around until heated through.
+Check the seasoning and stir in the chopped parsley.

-- Now, carefully put the two halves of the squash back together and tie with string at intervals to secure it.
-Put into a roasting pan and use a bit of scrunched up foil on either side to stop it rolling over.
+- Put it into a roasting pan and use a bit of scrunched-up foil on either side to stop it from rolling over.

 - Drizzle with olive oil and roast for 1 hour 30 minutes - 1 hour 45 minutes or until the squash is tender but still holding its shape.
-When it's almost done add any leftover stuffing to the pan to reheat.
+When it's almost done, add any leftover stuffing to the pan to reheat.

 No comments